The Brothers Karamazov: Book Nine: The Preliminary Investigation

 Book Nine introduces the details of Fyodor Pavlovich's murder and describes the interrogation of Dmitri, who vigorously maintains his innocence.
 The alleged motive for the crime is robbery.
 Dmitri was known to have been completely destitute earlier that evening, but is suddenly seen with thousands of rubles shortly after his father's murder.
-Meanwhile, the three thousand rubles that Fyodor Pavlovich had set aside for Grushenka has disappeared.
+Meanwhile, the three thousand rubles that Fyodor Pavlovich had set aside for Grushenka have disappeared.
 Dmitri explains that the money he spent that evening came from three thousand rubles that Katerina Ivanovna gave him to send to her sister.
 He spent half that at his first meeting with Grushenka—another drunken orgy—and sewed up the rest in a cloth, intending to give it back to Katerina Ivanovna.
 The investigators are not convinced by this.
 All of the evidence points toward Dmitri; the only other person in the house at the time of the murder, apart from Gregory and his wife, was Smerdyakov, who was incapacitated due to an epileptic seizure he suffered the day before.
 As a result of the overwhelming evidence against him, Dmitri is formally charged with the murder and taken away to prison to await trial.